glpi-project/doc-agent/source/plugins/toolbox-plugin.rst

 .. warning::
    As the only current security is a "by trusted IP address" filtering, you should not enable **ToolBox** on an unsecure network.
-Anyway, **since GLPI Agent v1.5**, you can enable :doc:`basic-authentication-server-plugin` and :doc:`ssl-server-plugin` to completely secure the **ToolBox** interface.
+Anyway, **since GLPI Agent 1.5 nightly**, you can enable :doc:`basic-authentication-server-plugin` and :doc:`ssl-server-plugin` to completely secure the **ToolBox** interface.

 By default and for security reasons, you only have a very restricted interface this way.